syntax-engineering/datum/README.md

 ## Rails 3

 Datum is still in development.
 Currently, we're working with Rails 3.2.6 and Ruby 1.9.3.

+For now, our target test framework is <b>Test::Unit</b>.

 ## Getting Started